Species Spotlight: Mirror Carp

 Scientific name: Cyprinus carpio

 Description: The difference between this fish and their wild ancestors, the Common Carp, is both genetic and visual.
 The Mirror Carp was the first genetic mutation of Common Carp.
 Common Carp have a regular scale pattern with even-sized scales on the body, whereas mirrors have irregular often erratic scaling which can range from the wrist of the tail, along the dorsal line to even having no scales at all, making many fish unique and easy to identify individual fish by sight.
 This means that most Mirror Carp in the UK over 40 lb are now being named by Carp anglers due to their distinctive-looking mirror scale.

 The average you will catch really depends on the water you are fishing, the average could range from 5lb to double figures depending on the stock of fish in the waters.
 The current record mirror varies depending on the location.
 The current British record is held by Wayne Mansford at 75lb 2oz from Holme Fenn Fisheries and the North America record fish comes in at 75lb.
 The current overall world record comes in at 105lb 14oz from Euro Aqua in Hungary.

 Carp originates from Poland, however, These species are now found on every continent in fresh and brackish waters but in reduced numbers.
-The places we would recommend you travelling to to catch these scaley beasts are Paradise Lake Hungry and the River Ebro Spain.
+The place we would recommend you travelling to to catch these scaley beasts is River Ebro Spain.
 Other well-known areas to catch Mirror Carp include France, Croatia and South Africa.
 There are many UK waters stocked with mirror Carp the most famous being Linear Lakes and Redmire Pool.